|

 Step One: Prepare your textile

 Run your textile under water to get it completely wet.
-Wring out the access water so it’s no longer dripping wet.
+Wring out the excess water so it’s no longer dripping wet.

 Step Two: Arrange the textile on a rack